TeoGiane/SPMIX/README.md

 -->

 ### SPMIX
-Once all dependencies have been installed, <code>SPMIX</code> is extremely simple to install.
+<code>SPMIX</code> is extremely simple to install.
 To do so, open R and simply type
 ```r
 devtools::install_github("TeoGiane/SPMIX")
 ```